 Mobile Addiction in Teenagers is growing at a fast pace.
-Teenagers have access to the internet and their smartphones nowadays.
 It is no longer unusual for teens to use a mobile device in their daily lives.
-They are busy playing games, using social media, text messaging, watching movies, listening to music and many more.
+They are busy playing games, using social media, text messaging, watching movies, listening to music, and many more.

-55% of teens are significantly addicted to their digital devices and use their mobile phones for an average of 6-7 hours each day, according to a recent survey.
-Teenagers are addicted to cell phones more.
+"55% of teens are significantly addicted to the digital world and use their mobile phones for an average of 6-7 hours each day, according to a recent survey."

 Mobile device addiction has been an increasing concern of every parent.
-They are not liking the way their children being cell phone addicts.
-Mobile addiction is something parents want their children to avoid.
+They do not like their children being cell phone addicts, and mobile addiction is something parents want their kids to avoid.

 In addition to connecting with their friends and families, teens use mobile devices for research and education.
 However, they use it more for entertainment or amusement purposes.

-Using smartphones excessively has caused people to become addicted to them.
-A growing number of people are becoming addicted to their smartphones.
-In addition to children and teens, adults also become dependent on digital devices.
+Excessive use of smartphones has made people addicted to them.
+In addition to children and teens, adults are also dependent on digital devices.

-One's health can be adversely affected by excessive cell phone usage.
-This cell phone addiction can make the mind dull, lazy and invites mental health issues.
+One's health can be adversely affected by excessive cell phone usage, and cell phone addiction makes the mind dull, lazy and invites mental health issues.
 So, a better way of parenting can help to reduce teens' cell phone addiction.

 Effects of Mobile Addiction in Teenagers

+Same with mobile phones.
 Advanced technology brings both positive and negative effects to our daily life.
-Same with mobile phones.
 It can help in empowering teens or even take them to depression anxiety.
-However, The negative effects of mobile phones are more than positive effects.
+However, The adverse effects of mobile phones are more than positive effects.

 This smartphone addiction is affecting health.
 It can hamper teens' mental health and overall development.
-Here are the major effects of mobile addiction in teens.
+Here are the significant effects of mobile addiction in teens.

 We are negatively affected by blue light, which is emitted by mobile devices.
 You lose sleep and melatonin production when your phone emits blue light.
 A teenager spends more time online, watching videos, and checking email and text messages.

-Using mobile devices before going to bed will contribute to compromising a person's sleep by keeping them awake for so long.
-This will disturb your sleeping pattern and most of the time they are sleep deprived.
-Even some teens use devices for a whole night, don't get enough sleep, and face insomnia & illness.
+Using mobile devices before going to bed will compromise a person's sleep by keeping them awake for so long.
+This will disturb your sleeping pattern, and most of the time, they are sleep deprived.
+Even some teens use devices for a whole night, don't get enough sleep and face insomnia & illness.

 Physical Health Issues

-Every mobile addict is facing the same physical health like eyesight problems, neck and back problems, etc. A study conducted recently found that almost 46% of teens with digital device addiction suffer from physical health issues.
+Every mobile addict faces the same physical health like eyesight problems, neck and back problems, etc. A study conducted recently found that almost 46% of teens with digital device addiction suffer from physical health issues.